 The most popular cell phones reflect a mix of types and brands.They have come a long way since the Motorola RAZR consistently stayed ahead of the pack.
 CNET's reviews of cell phones show a new set of devices in a constantly changing list of popular phones.

 Camera phones are quite popular and there is an ample supply of models to select from.
 See Camera Phones to get an idea of what's available.
-Based on its reviews of cell phones as of November 2009, here is CNET's take on the top camera phones:
+Based on CNET reviews of cell phones as of March 2012, here are some of the top camera phones:

 Specific to video cameras, online retailer Wirefly has done the heavy lifting for you.
 "Some people may be surprised by our Top 10 because it’s not just the usual suspects," said Andy Zeinfeld, CEO of Simplexity, parent company of Wirefly.